 In addition, Valladolid is a place full of colors, crafts, and flavorful local cuisine.
 In fact, a long list of typical Yucatecan dishes originated from here, such as los lomitos, la longaniza de Valladolid, and el escabeche oriental.
 Join the locals in the plaza next to the Parque Francisco Canton to gather and eat a range of these simple dishes that are muy ricos (very delicious)!
 For something more sophisticated, there are several good restaurants in the city center city—just ask your local specialist for suggestions.

-Day 4: Chichén Itzá & Yokdzonot Cenote
+Day 5: Chichén Itzá & Yokdzonot Cenote

-After an early but delicious breakfast at your hotel, you'll be picked up by your local guide who will take you to the archaeological site of Chichén Itzá (a 1.5-hour drive).
-This Pre-Hispanic city was the most outstanding capital of the Mayan area at the end of the Classic Period and during the beginning of the Post-Classic Period.
+After an early but delicious breakfast at your hotel, you'll be picked up by your local guide, who will take you to the archaeological site of Chichén Itzá (a 1.5-hour drive).
+This Pre-Hispanic city was the most outstanding capital of the Maya area at the end of the Classic Period and during the beginning of the Post-Classic Period.
 After the arrival of the Spaniards, it was the most venerated center of worship and pilgrimage in the Yucatán Peninsula.

-Following the visit, you can head to the lovely cenote (sinkhole) of Yokdzonot, which is rather unknown and, therefore, not as crowded as other cenotes in the Yucatan.
-Cenotes are magical, enigmatic and unique in the world, and were once the only source of fresh water in the local jungle.
+Following the visit, you can head to the lovely cenote (sinkhole) of Yokdzonot, which is rather unknown and, therefore, not as crowded as other cenotes in the Yucatán.
+Cenotes are enigmatic and unique in the world and were once the only source of fresh water in the local jungle.
 They were sacred to the Mayas for that reason, but also because they represented the entrance to the underworld.
 (The Yucatán Peninsula is a porous limestone shelf with no visible rivers, meaning all the freshwater rivers are underground.)
 You will have lunch and enjoy a leisurely swim in the area.

 In the afternoon, it's time to head back to Valladolid with free time to enjoy the evening in town as you please.